meshcloud/meshcloud-docs/docs/meshstack.aws.landing-zones.md

 > Soon the parameter names will change but will be editable in the Landing Zone configuration.

 * **StackSet ARN**: This StackSet get all new meshProject AWS accounts added as StackInstances.
 The templated configured in this StackSet will get applied.
-* **StackInstance Deploy Region**: The StackInstances will get deployed in this region.
+* **StackInstance Deploy Region**: The StackInstances will be deployed in this region.

 > **Important:** A StackInstance can currently only be deployed in one region.
 In order to work around you can create another StackInstance in different regions triggered by the first instance.